SirakMario/Restaurant_Finder/README.md

   ![configurations](https://github.com/geotech-programming-project/restaurante-finder-final/blob/main/configuration_picture.png)

 - **Migration Generation:**
-run the code **'python manage.py makemigrations'** and then **'python manage.py migrate'** in the terminal.This will create the necessary tables in postgres.
+run the code ####`python manage.py makemigrations` and then **'python manage.py migrate'** in the terminal.This will create the necessary tables in postgres.
 Ensure that your current directory is the main folder.

 - **ETL Execution (Extract, Transform, Load):**